Two people SUPing on a lake with a misty hill in the background

 3. Find a club

-There are loads of SUP clubs all around the country.
-Finding a club near you will give you people to paddle with, to ask questions of, loan you a board and help you to find one of your own once you’re ready.
+There are loads of SUP clubs all around the country in the UK.
+Finding a club near you will give you people to paddle with, ask questions, loan you a board, and help you find one of your own once you’re ready.

 4. Buying your first board